Tuinity/Tuinity/README.md

 ./gradlew paperclip
 ```

-If all you want is a paperclip server jar, just run `./gradlew initGitSubmodules`.
+If all you want is a paperclip server jar, just run the commands above.

 Otherwise, to setup the `Tuinity-API` and `Tuinity-Server` repo, just run the following command
 in your project root `./gradlew applyPatches` additionally, after you run `./gradlew applyPatches` you can run `./gradlew jar` to build the